Parson Place Press LLC

 7. Will my book have copyright protection when it is published?

 8. According to U. S. copyright laws, any work presented in a final form, such as printing or publishing, whether or not it bears the copyright symbol -- © -- is protected by U. S. copyright laws.
 It is not required that a work be registered with the U. S. Copyright Office for it to be protected by U. S. Copyright law.
 Nevertheless, it is strongly recommended that a work be registered with the U. S. Copyright Office as a preventive measure against potential legal challenges after a work is widely published.
 A valid U. S. copyright registration number will instantly resolve any legal challenge that may arise.
 Since all works published by Parson Place Press remain the property of the respective authors, the obligation and/or responsibility to register a copyright therefore rests with the author.
 You must obtain this application from the U. S. Copyright Office.
 Then you must complete and return it to the U. S. Copyright Office with the appropriate registration fee.
 The U. S. Copyright Office will then notify you when it is registered and provide any additional information they deem pertinent at that time.
+It is recommended, however, that you not register a copyright for your unpublished manuscript submission to Parson Place Press, since it is likely to change significantly after the editing process before publication.
+Therefore, it will no longer be consistent with the work you registered, and the copyright registration for the content submitted will not match the newly published work.
+For authors living outside the U. S., you must register your work with the corresponding agency in your country for it to bear a copyright registration number and receive the appropriate legal protections.

 Return to Top